DataDog/hiring-engineers/answers.md

         self.gauge('my_metric', value=random()*1000, tags=['TAG_KEY:TAG_VALUE'])
 ```

 Then, to set the collection interval to 45 seconds, put the text below into `/etc/datadog-agent/conf.d/my_metric.yaml`.
 Then be sure to restart the agent to start your custom check.
+See below for a table of **Agent Commands**.

 ```YAML
 # instances: [{}]